Apply for BAföG to study

 you are from abroad and, for example:

-- have a permanent residence permit or a settlement permit,
+- hold a permanent residence permit or a settlement permit,

-- are a citizen of the European Union and, as an employee or self-employed person, have the right of free movement under EU law, or as a family member of a citizen of the European Union, you yourself have the right of free movement,
+- are a citizen of the European Union and, as an employee or self-employed person, are entitled to freedom of movement under EU law, or, as a family member of a citizen of the European Union, are yourself entitled to freedom of movement,

-- have prospects of remaining in Germany, for example, a corresponding residence permit for family, humanitarian, or political reasons, or
+- have prospects of remaining in Germany—for example, by holding a corresponding residence permit for family, humanitarian, or political reasons—or

-- have already resided in Germany for 5 years or longer before starting your training and have worked during this time.
+- have already resided in Germany for 5 years or longer prior to the start of the training program and have worked during that time.

-- Note: As the legal regulations are very complex, you should contact your local office for educational assistance at an early stage.
+- Note: Since the legal framework is very complex, you should contact your local student financial aid office as early as possible.

 -